-PACE is an 8+ week program designed for urban young adults who desire to develop the necessary skills to shift from seeking a job to building a career.
+PACE is an 8+ week program designed for unemployed and underserved young adults who desire to develop the necessary skills to shift from seeking a job to building a career.
 While other important programs focus on job training and placement, the PACE program invests in building critical softs skills that support sustainable and satisfying careers.

 Why this program is needed

-The chief problem in the job market is that new employees from different backgrounds (including urban environments) often quit their jobs or are terminated within their probationary period.
+The main problem in the job market is that new employees from different backgrounds (including urban environments) often quit their jobs or are terminated within their probationary period.

 The answer to this problem is the PACE program, built on the pillars of social engagement, emotional intelligence, character building, conflict resolution, and being a company person.
 Young adults need to retain their first job to get early wins and traction.
 Success breeds success, and we want them to realize that when they deliver excellence at their first job, they can move up and build their career.